Monday, 15 December 2025

 Photo of Charley Jai taken March 2025

 Our decisions impact our health.
-Where we live, how we are living, the company we keep (friends and family), who we speak to and how we speak with them, what we eat, the events we attend, the places we travel to, the people we date and/or have intimate contact with...
-What we wear, the music we listen to, the books we read, the online content we consume, what we choose to tolerate and/or refuse, even the type of pet we have, affects our state of mind and well-being.
-Experience has taught me that maintaining positive intentions for both yourself and others, while respecting the choices others make for their own lives, is essential for creating a balanced and fulfilling life of your own.
+Where we live, how we live, the company we keep (friends and family), who we speak to and how we speak with them, what we eat, the events we attend, the places we travel to, the people we date and/or have intimate contact with, what we wear, the music we listen to, the books we read, the online content we consume, what we choose to tolerate and/or refuse, and even the type of pet we have.
+All of these things affect our state of mind and well-being.

 Written by Charley - @charleyjaiuk